Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 Phase 1: Eliminate production risk.
 Fix any automation that’s failing in production, any integration approaching governor limits, and any process without error handling.
 This phase typically takes 4-8 weeks and prevents immediate business disruption.
 The goal is stability, not perfection.

 Phase 2: Address deprecation exposure.
 Migrate off any feature Salesforce has announced end-of-life dates for.
-This work is time-bounded — if Workflow Rules are being retired in 12 months, you have 12 months.
+This work is time-bounded.
+If Workflow Rules are being retired in 12 months, you have 12 months.
 Start with the most complex migrations first because they’ll take longer than you estimate.
 A 200-criteria Process Builder doesn’t convert to Flow in a week.

 Phase 3: Reduce architectural constraints.
 Refactor patterns that limit future capability.
 Decouple tightly-coupled integrations.
 Normalize complex data models.
 Implement governance processes to prevent new debt.
-This phase is ongoing — it’s not a project, it’s a practice.
+This phase is ongoing.
+It’s not a project, it’s a practice.
 Allocate 20% of platform capacity to debt reduction every quarter.

 The common mistake is trying to do all three phases simultaneously.
 That approach fails because it creates too much change risk.
 Production stability comes first.
 Deprecation timelines come second.
 Architectural improvement comes third.